aryanbdps9/parallel-mcts-arena-rs/README.md

 - Set `--num-threads` to match your CPU core count (default: 8)
 - Increase `--timeout-secs` for stronger play at the cost of speed
 - Enable `--shared-tree` for consistent game analysis (enabled by default)
-- Use modern terminal (Windows Terminal, iTerm2, or similar) for best UI experience

 **Gomoku (Five in a Row)**
 - Board: 15×15 grid (configurable)